An affordable fall picnic date

 Unlike a crowded, loud restaurant, picnics are the perfect setting to reconnect in a private and tranquil atmosphere.
 And, they don't have to cost a lot of money or take much time to prepare.

-As the author of the blog, 20dollardatenight.net, I'm always looking for fun and frugal ways to go on dates together.
+As the author of a blog, I'm always looking for fun and frugal ways to go on dates together.
 So, I put together a list of six ways to enjoy a picnic together without breaking the bank.

 Here they are: